 The organization of the clubhouse is clear and simple.
 The building is divided into the main different functions - a grand art lobby, a sales suite and a lounge.
 The spaces connect in a linear progression leading through the pavilion with all spaces having different relations and views to the surroundings.
 The roof surface becomes a 5th façade giving the pavilion a different appearance on all sides.

 Internally the space is completely column free with all structure concealed within the external walls and glazed panoramic windows.

 The organizational clarity of the building is enhanced by a limited palette of materials.
 A light oak floor connects the whole interior while the exterior is clad in vertical panels of grey granite reflecting the sun and the movement of the water.

 The teaching of Fengshui organizes the orientation of the building in the optimal angles for entrances at 120, 240 and 345 degrees, which is supporting the twists of views and dynamics of the plan.

 Structural EngineerDress & Sommer, Stuttgart

-PhotographsLuxigon, Schmidt Hammer Lassen Architects
+PhotographsLuxigon, Courtesy of Schmidt Hammer Lassen Architects